Origin-Byte/nft-protocol/rfc/README.md

 In our proposal we rely on the use of `TransferCap` and `ExclusiveTransferCap` to delegate transferability to the buyer, in order to settle the trade.

-An exclusive listing, achieved via `ExclusiveTransferCap`, is helpful in fast-paced trading algorithms where the tx sender does not know in advance whose NFT they are buying, as discussed in depth [here](https://github.com/MystenLabs/sui/pull/4887#discussion_r984862924).
+An exclusive listing, achieved via `ExclusiveTransferCap`, is helpful in fast-paced trading algorithms where the tx sender does not know in advance whose NFT they are buying, as discussed in depth [here][exclusive-listing].
 In our opinion, any implementation of the safe must enable exclusive listing.

 Another interesting use case for exclusive listing is lending.